LeanKit-Labs/fount/README.md

 ```

 ## Scope & Lifecycles
-Chances are you won't need to worry about this - you'll register dependencies and resolve them and never think about lifecycles or scopes.
-In the event you do need more control, fount allows you to supply lifecycle arguments during registration and an optional scope name during resolution that change how fount normally behaves.
+Chances are you won't need this - you'll register dependencies and resolve them and never think about lifecycle or scope.
+When you do need more control, fount allows you to supply lifecycle arguments during registration and an optional scope name during resolution that give you more granular control over resolution.

-### Scopes
+### Scope
-A scope is just a simple name that can affect how a function dependency is resolved if it was specified with a scope lifecycle.
-If no scope argument is provided, a scope value of 'default' will be used when resolving dependencies with a 'scoped' lifecycle.
+A scope is just a simple name that can affect how a function dependency is resolved if it was specified with a `scoped` lifecycle.
+When resolving a dependency with a `scoped` lifecycle, a `default` will be used when resolving dependencies. (see the Registering section for examples)

 Think of a scope in Fount like a second level of caching (because that's exactly what it is).
 You can purge a scope anytime with `purgeScope`: